ravensears/ravensears/README.md

 - 👋 Hi, I’m Raven!
+- I've just finished the Software Engineering Course at Makers Academy
+- Currently looking for a fulfilling role in the lovely tech world
 - 👀 Interests: coding, reading, mindfulness, The Office (US), gaming
-- 🌱 I’m in the December cohort for the Software Engineering Course at Makers Academy.